 Cortinarius violaceus - Let's start with everybody's favourite, the mushroom that got me wanting to identify mushrooms.
 Who can look at this and not want to know what it is?
 An entirely violet-black mushroom with a cap that has a unique dry, rough, velvety look, and with beautiful rusty spores, here shown caught in the remains of the cortina on the stem.
-This species is so different from every other Cort (not to mention every other mushroom anywhere) that it is sometimes considered a subgenus by itself.
-Cap size 5-10cm or so.
+This species is so different from every other Cort (not to mention every other mushroom anywhere) it is in its own section. (/Cortinarius)

 Hypogeous - a few species are evolving into truffles and remain partly underground.
 These are different than the gastroid corts that are smaller and misshapen.
 They are notable for their large size and the extremely tough, elastic cortina that does not break easily.
-Many are related to C. calochrous, but all are Phlegmacium-like.
+Many are in section /Calochroi, but all are Phlegmacium-like.
 They are usually found in the spring.

 C. magnivelatus - white, thick white veil hardly ever breaks. (/Calochroi)

-Dermocybe - The red, orange or yellow gills have a special aura of brightness about them when young.
-So many Cortinarius are beautifully coloured that you may mistake a "regular" Cort for one of these, especially since the orange spores eventually colour the gills of most any Cortinarius a nice bright orange.
-But the Dermocybes have a stature or "look" about them that you can learn to recognize.
+Dermocybe - The red, orange, yellow or olive-yellow gills have a special aura of brightness about them when young, and they have a stature or "look" about them that you can learn to recognize.
 The caps are dry and not hygrophanous.
 Small, usually <5cm.
 KOH oftens turns parts of these mushrooms brilliant colours, which can be used to help identify a species.
 This is a real subgenus with all the mushrooms closely related to each other.

-Throw a bunch of these in boiling water and the water will soon become the
+orange.
+But throw a bunch of Dermocybes in boiling water and the water will soon become the

 colour of the gills.
 Throw some wool into the pot, and the wool will be